KomodoPlatform/developer-docs/docs/qa/recover-atomicDEX-mobile-swap-desktop.md

 }
 ```

 - Make sure the address and balance in the above response match the values shown in AtomicDEX mobile.
 If the address does not match, the `"passphrase"` (seed words) in `MM2.json` is incorrect.
-Stop `mm2`, , delete the directory named `DB`, correct the passphrase and repeat all the steps from before.
-If the balance is `0`, your connection might have an issue.
+Stop `mm2`, delete the directory named `DB`, correct the passphrase and repeat all the steps from before.
+If the balance is `0`, either the electrum server's addresses you are using are incorrect or your connection might have an issue.
 Likely a firewall is blocking it.

 :::warning Caution